iTwin/itwinjs-core/docs/learning/ui/framework/Widgets.md

 # Widgets

-A **Widget** is a collection of UI components tied to a particular zone that allows the user to view and/or modify data relevant to their current context.
+A **Widget** is a collection of UI components that allows the user to view and/or modify data relevant to their current context.
 A Widget is hosted in either a [Zone]($appui-react) or [StagePanel]($appui-react) that are part of a [Frontstage]($appui-react).
 The [Widget]($appui-react) React component is listed in the `widgets` Prop of a Zone React component or a StagePanel React component.